fantasmoio/Fantasmo-Android-SDK/README.md

 }
 ```

 During a QR code scanning session, it is not possible to turn on the flashlight due to ARCore being used on the FMParkingView.
-ARCore blocks any input regarding turning on/off the flashlight during an AR session, limiting QR code readibility on dark environments.
+ARCore blocks any input regarding turning on/off the flashlight during an AR session, limiting QR code readability on dark environments.

 ### Localizing